Velir/akamai-ccu-rest-api-connector/README.md

 if the path to invalidate start by one of the values specified in the list "pathsHandled" (By default it is /content/dam).

 - FlushAkamaiItemsJob is the job that listen to the queue "com/velir/aem/akamai/ccu/impl/FlushAkamaiItemsJob" and call the CCuManager.purgeByUrls(...) with the list of path to invalidate.
-These paths are prepended by the rootUrl that represent the scheme + the domaine without / at the end.
+These paths are prepended by the rootUrl that represent the scheme + the domain without / at the end.
-ex: rootSiteUrl = http://www.velir.com and url = /test => The path to invalidate will be http://www.velir.com/test
+ex: rootSiteUrl = "http://www.velir.com" and url = "/test" => The path to invalidate will be "http://www.velir.com/test"

 You don't have to use the all thing you could easily just use the CCuManager to invalidate your cache without using the listener.